-The Eye of Silence suggests a hallucinatory blurring of cosmic and the chthonic.
+The Eye of Silence suggests a hallucinatory blurring of the cosmic and the chthonic.
 Evoking critical moments in the Earth’s evolution, the work explores a series of antinomies: passages between creation and destruction, expansion and contraction, intrusion and extrusion, within and without, microcosm and macrocosm.
-The video marshals high atmospheric footage of the Albertan Badlands, the Utah Salt Flats, Icelandic and Japanese volcanoes, and a meteorite crater and cave paintings located within a region of the Namibian desert long closed off to visitors because of diamond mining.
-A field of stars becomes a point map of a lidar scan of a cave.
+The video marshals high atmospheric footage of the Albertan badlands, the Utah salt flats, Icelandic and Japanese volcanoes, and a meteorite crater and cave paintings located within a region of the Namib desert long closed off to visitors because of diamond mining.
+A field of stars becomes a point map of a LiDAR scan of a cave.
 At every polarity, the suggestion of a mystical inversion obtains, wherein a horizon or vanishing point unfolds to offer new vistas.
 An abyss, such as outer space, or some geological fissure, delivers a new world.
 Combining static camera, drone footage, and a mirrored screen, a churning mass of clouds, lava, and stone provides receptive viewers with ample grounds to project their own associations.
 Is that a face in the mist?
-In such moments, another antinomy is revealed—between subject and object; evidence and speculation.
+In such moments, another antinomy is revealed—between subject and object, evidence and speculation.
 The Eye of Silence both depicts and implies metamorphosis on every level.

-—Nadim Samman & Dehlia Hannah, “Meteor-logos,” The Desert Turned to Glass: Charles Stankievech, Hajte Cantz, 2023.
+—Nadim Samman and Dehlia Hannah, “Meteor-logos,” The Desert Turned to Glass: Charles Stankievech, Hatje Cantz, 2023.